Aerius01/MDPI/README.md

 sudo chmod 4755 [...]/MDPI/electron/node_modules/electron/dist/chrome-sandbox
 ```

-However, if you're running a build, the relevant file will be likely mounted in the `/tmp` directory on launch (with a path similar to `/tmp/.mount_[...]/chrome-sandbox`), and upon failure-to-launch, it'll be deleted.
-The only remaining recourse is to run Electron with sandbox disabled:
+However, if you're running a build, the file with the permission error is only created when launching the app, and is then deleted once the launch fails.
+Its permissions therefore cannot be tailored, and the only remaining recourse is to run Electron with sandbox disabled:

 ```bash
 # Packaged AppImage